vives-devbit/mlops4ecm-workshops/edge-deployment/04-train-on-augmented-dataset/README.md

 Now extend it to **include synthetic data** as well.
 Did class imbalance improve?
 How does the class distribution change once you include the balanced synthetic dataset?

-### 🧩 Bonus Challenge: Adjust Synthetic Sampling

-The synthetic dataset is currently balanced — but you could improve things further.

-Try editing `synthetic_data.py` to:

-* Focus only on **underrepresented classes**
-* Skip generation for classes that already have many real images
-* Prioritize a more meaningful distribution

-You don’t need to fully rebalance the real+synthetic dataset — just try to make the synthetic data helpful.

-This is how real-world ML engineers think about **data-centric AI**: the quality and balance of your dataset matter more than fancy model tweaks.